 Send a Newsletter

 You’ve got contacts, why aren’t you using them?
 Rather than bombarding them with random emails, set up a newsletter that you send out every week.
 Fill it with useful information, including available homes, tips for selling homes, and advice about the best ways to list or sell a home.
-It’s bound to generate at least a few looks and leads, not to mention its the kind of thing that gets passed around to friends and family.
+It’s bound to generate at least a few looks and leads, not to mention it’s the kind of thing that gets passed around to friends and family.

 Facebook Live Event

-Having a Facebook page is a no-brainer but there’s only so many articles and photos you can link to.
+Having a Facebook page is a no-brainer but there are only so many articles and photos you can link to.
 If you want to do something that stands out, host a Facebook Live event.
 Doesn’t have to be fancy.
 Could be you in the field or just you in your kitchen.
 What’s important is that you’re providing good information or ideas and you’re putting your face in front of potential sellers.
 Plus, the video lives on long after you’ve recorded.